Estimation of the long-run variance of nonlinear time series with an application to change point analysis: A small simulation study

-We conclude this section by reporting the results of a small simulation study that examines the finite sample behavior of the test statistic $T^{(R)}$ and the test based on it.
+Finite sample normality of spectral density estimators has been examined in many simulations studies, we refer to \citet{das:2021} for a study that uses a symmetrized version of $Q_n$, among many other estimators.
+We focus here on simulations related to the change point problem explained in Section \ref{s:cpa}.
+We examine the finite sample behavior of the test statistic $T^{(R)}$ defined in \eqref{e:TS} and the test based on it.
 We consider two non-linear processes used in modeling returns on financial assets.
 These models are not considered by \citet{baek:pipiras:2012} and are not covered by their theory.

 \begin{definition} The series $\{r_t\}$ is said to be a GARCH$(1,1)$ process if it satisfies the equations

 where $\alpha_0 > 0$, $\alpha_1, \beta_1 \geq 0$, $\alpha_1 + \beta_1 < 1$ and the $\epsilon_t$ are iid random variables with mean zero, unit variance and finite fourth moment. \end{definition}